 The 3D window shows the location of everything in 3D space.
 Each frame is depicted as a soccer goal-post shape, with the probe face (or top of the image) at the crossbar.
 The current frame, as selected by the frame slider, is shown in red and the other frames are shown in white.
 You can disable or enable display of these frames in the 3D window by pressing the spacebar: this is sometimes useful when saving screenshots of this window.

-The bottom half of the central image display area can either be divided into two to show two orthogonal reslices, or used as a single large window displaying a reslice plane at any orientation.
+The bottom half of the central image display area can either be divided into two to show two orthogonal reslices, or used as a single large window displaying other information.

 There are two further panels in the application called the tasks window and the visualisation window.
 If your screen is less than 1280 pixels wide, these will both be displayed one above the other down the left side of the application (and in addition Stradwin will use a smaller icon set).
 For larger screens, the default layout places the task window down the left of the application and the visualisation window down the right.
 It is possible to change the default layout of these two windows using the GUI menu.